-Testing Requirements for Travel
+COVID-19 Testing Requirements for Travel

 Our Testing Schedule

-Jacobs Center 2001 Sheridan Rd (On-Site testing; Pick up/Drop-Off): M-F 9am-4pm
+Jacobs Center 2001 Sheridan Rd (On-Site testing): M-F 9am-4pm

-345 E. Superior (On-Site testing; Pick up/Drop-Off): M-F 9am-4pm
+345 E. Superior (On-Site testing): M-F 9am-4pm

-If you are a faculty or staff member and need a PCR or IgM test or if you have other specific requirements outside of LAMP or antigen testing, please consult your healthcare provider or another testing facility that meets your specific requirements.
+Please note that if you have other specific requirements outside of rapid antigen or PCR testing, please consult your healthcare provider or another testing facility that meets your specific requirements.
 A list of testing sites available in Illinois can be found on the IDPH website.

 Also called a molecular test, this COVID-19 test detects genetic material of the virus using a lab technique called polymerase chain reaction (PCR).
 PCR tests are used to directly screen for the presence of viral RNA, which will be detectable in the body before antibodies form or symptoms of the disease are present.
 This means the tests can tell whether or not someone has the virus very early on in their illness.
 The PCR test is the “gold standard” test for diagnosing COVID-19 because it’s considered the most accurate and reliable test, although results will take longer (2-3 days) than the rapid antigen test.